Burhan-Ahmed/Exercise-Tracker/README.md

 ### Apply Tailwind in your Project via CDN <br>
 `<script src="https://cdn.tailwindcss.com"></script>`

-## Points to Ponder
+## Points to Ponder(MongoDB)
-- Always try to create Database locally, then you may manage it via MONGO compass.
+- Make sure to use the name of Database when connecting locally instead of collection name
-- Right now, creating DB on Compass and connecting it to local machine is tricky.
+- Syntax to connect your defined Schema <br> `mongoose.model('AnyName', Schema);`